UTKcataloging/mods_to_rdf/docs/source/contents/2_overview_of_our_use_of_mods.rst

 Object
 ======

-If you see object as the type, that indicates that your associated value is complex and includes multiple attributes or other nodes.
+If you see object as the type, that indicates that your associated value is complex and is a group of elements or attributes.
 For instance `metadata.mods.language`:

 .. code-block:: xml
     :caption: XML that would result in an Object Type